hitesh22rana/cybernews/README.md

 <h1>cybernews</h1>
-A package that provides you Latest Cyber/Hacker News from website using Web-Scraping.
+A package that provides you Latest Cyber and Hacking News from Websites using Web-Scraping.
-Latest Cyber/Hacker News Using Webscraping<br><br>
+<br><br>
 Developed by GhoulBond (c) 2021<br><br>

 <h2>Setup</h2>